-27 qualitative interviews were conducted in total across 9 WDP IPS provider staff, 8 drug and alcohol (AD) treatment staff from co-located drug and alcohol teams, 6 IPS clients, 3 wider stakeholders and 1 employer to explore the key themes of the research questions outlined above.
+27 qualitative interviews were conducted in total across 9 WDP staff including Senior Management and frontline line IPS staff, 8 drug and alcohol treatment staff from co-located drug and alcohol teams, 6 IPS clients, 2 local drug and alcohol commissioners, 1 external IPS expert and 1 employer to explore the key themes of the research questions outlined above.
 All interviews were conducted via Zoom.
 Ethical approval for the research was provided by the University of Strathclyde.